-Other Commitments - As of June 30, 2013, the Company has unfunded commitments for capital contributions of \$10,830 to the private equity funds, which includes an additional \$5,000 capital commitment to Trilantic that the Company agreed to in April 2013.
+Other Commitments - As of June 30, 2014, the Company had unfunded commitments for capital contributions of \$9,882 to private equity funds.
 These commitments will be funded as required through the end of each private equity fund's investment period, subject to certain conditions.
 Such commitments are satisfied in cash and are generally required to be made as investment opportunities are consummated by the private equity funds.